• About Connective

 The 2020 collage trend resulted in more abstract and expressive design inspiration and feel, and all indicators point to this trend continuing into 2024.
 Anything goes with this modern design element, with photography clippings, playful mark-making, and abstract photography being the most used techniques.

-9. Anti-Design
+9. Anti-design

 When we looked at white spaces earlier, the concept of less was more dominant.
 However, less is certainly not the way to go when it comes to anti-design than negative space.
 Many may perceive anti-design as overwhelming, honest, brutal, and even hideous, going against every design rule written for modern website design.